Add, remove & assign phone numbers on demand

 Separate lists: Chalkboard allows you to organise your business contacts according to their preferences and needs, which will help you build a customer base.
 It will also make it easy to search for them.

-Group broadcasts: Send the same message to multiple customers without typing them out manually.
+Group broadcasts: Send the same message to multiple customers without typing them out manually with broadcast SMS.
 This is how you automate the marketing of your small business.

-Number sharing: Your team members can use the same number with Chalkboard.
+Number sharing: You can share team numbers with Chalkboard.
 So, if you’re too busy to answer an incoming call, someone else can do it.

 Auto-reply: Can’t take a call?
 The auto-reply feature will send a pre-written message to the callers explaining why you’re unavailable and when you’ll get back.

 Affordability: Chalkboard is designed for small business owners and has exceptionally affordable rates.
-Download and enjoy a free trial, after which you only need to pay $10 or £10 plus VAT per month.
+Choose a number and download the app, after which you only need to pay a small charge for your number each month.

 As a small business owner or professional, you need a second phone number to seal your professionalism, have a dedicated line for your customers and colleagues to reach you and separate your work and personal lives.